atruong1/atruong1.github.io/README.md

+# README

+## Description

-This is the code for my personal website with the current domain: atruong.me
+This is the first iteration of my personal website, currently using HTML, CSS, JavaScript, and Bootstrap.
+This website is a project that showcases my design and development work I have done over the past several years.

+## Check out
+# atruong.me